-- If compressor frequency and fan speed are decreased, cooling capacity also will decrease accordingly. - Night Quiet Mode can only be used when system is in cooling operation. - Change the DIP switches if Night Quiet Mode is no longer desired. - If indoor unit operation is set by the fan speed "Power", Night Quiet Mode will not function until fan speed "Power" is changed. - Only the first four DIP switches are used to set settings and functions.
+- If compressor frequency and fan speed are decreased, cooling capacity may also decrease. - Night Quiet Mode can only be used when system is in cooling operation. - · Change the DIP switches if Night Quiet Mode is no longer desired. - If indoor unit operation is set by the fan speed "Power", Night Quiet Mode will not function until fan speed "Power" is changed. - Only the first four DIP switches are functional on the LMU360-420HHV.